iotaledger/node-dashboard/README.md

 # Getting Started

-You need to run a local version of the Hornet node software from the main branch [https://github.com/iotaledger/hornet/](https://github.com/iotaledger/hornet/)
+You need to run a local version of the IOTA-Core node software from the develop branch [https://github.com/iotaledger/iota-core/](https://github.com/iotaledger/iota-core/)

-1. Make sure to set `dashboard.dev` to true in Hornet config, to enable the node to serve assets from the dev instance.
+1. Make sure to set `dashboard.dev` to true in the config, to enable the node to serve assets from the dev instance.
 2. Install all needed npm modules via `npm install`.
 3. Run a dev-server instance by running `npm run start` within the repo root directory.